fermyon/developer/content/cloud/linking-applications-to-resources-using-labels.md

 spin cloud sqlite unlink --app todo-app data
 ```

-Now we've successfully unlinked our `todo-app` from the `inspiring-otter` database.
+Now we've successfully unlinked our `todo-app` from the `projects` database.

 If you delete a Fermyon Cloud application, it removes any links associated with the application, but does not delete the linked database.